GW Pharma hits high as cannabis drug helps fight epilepsy

 Shares in GW gained 15 percent to a record high of 430 pence by 1400 GMT.

-Interest in cannabis has been spurred recently by the legalisation of recreational marijuana shops in Colorado and Canada's move to create a federally regulated medical marijuana industry.
+Interest in cannabis has been spurred recently by the legalization of recreational marijuana shops in Colorado and Canada's move to create a federally regulated medical marijuana industry.

-GW, however, distances itself from these developments by emphasising its ability to extract key ingredients in cannabis for medical use, in the same way that pain-killing opioids have been developed from opium.
+GW, however, distances itself from these developments by emphasizing its ability to extract key ingredients in cannabis for medical use, in the same way that pain-killing opioids have been developed from opium.

 Its established product Sativex, which is given as an under-the-tongue spray, is currently available by prescription for MS spasticity in 11 countries and has received regulatory approval in an additional 13 countries.